Maryland, Virginia & Washington, D.C. Violation of Probation Lawyer

 If you violated the terms of your probation, your probation officer might issue a warning or require you to appear in court for a violation hearing.
 Your probation officer will consider the severity of your violation, past warnings or violations, and any other pertinent details before issuing a warning or requesting a hearing.
-If your probation officer asks you to appear in court, he or she will request some type of penalty for your violation.
+If your probation officer asks you to appear in court, they will request some penalty for your violation.

 If you are found guilty during your hearing, you will attend sentencing shortly after.
 The judge will consider several factors before sentencing, including repeat offenses and the nature of the offense.

 Depending on the specific details of your circumstances, a probation violation might pack some rather stiff penalties, including jail time, steep fines, or an extended probation period.
-It is crucial to seek skilled legal guidance at this time to fight back against the charges.
+It is crucial to seek skilled legal guidance to fight back against the charges.

 Know Your Rights